chakrit/node-icu-wordsplit/README.md

 The function will returns an array of words.
 Whitespaces and some common punctuations may be automatically removed from the list.

+## TODO / CONTRIBUTE

+All contributions welcome!

+Here's something to do:

+* More tests with more languages.
+* Add more ICU functionality (like locale auto-detection.)
+* Multiple locale support? (remove the need for locale parameter.)